Immigration Litigation Lawyers in Toronto

 While we take pride in the litigation part of our practice, we are committed to doing the best for our clients, and we recognize that litigation is not always the best option.
 In some instances, it makes sense to re-apply and address the issues that led to the denial.
 When practical or possible, it is also advisable to submit a reconsideration request.
 In other instances, it makes sense to commence litigation proceedings to ensure that a client’s procedural rights are preserved.

 Contact us today if you have received a procedural fairness letter or your application has been denied so that we can help you determine the best pathway forward.
-We hold consultations in our Toronto officer as well, over the phone, and via video conferencing services such as via Microsoft Teams and Zoom.
+We hold consultations in our Toronto office as well as, over the phone, and via video conferencing services such as Microsoft Teams and Zoom.